Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

 Observe that if $y$ is at distance four or greater from $x$ in $H$, then $P(y)$ is always empty.
 This has two important consequences.
 First, we are about to talk about the probability of no vertices being embedded to poor vertices: this is really a condition on at most $3\Delta^3$ vertex embeddings.
-Second, it means that if $x,x'\in\Xbuf_i$, by~\ref{PtH:dist} the distance between $x$ and $x'$ is at least ten, so that any given vertex embedding affects at most one of whether we have an $(x\to v)$-buffer partial embedding or an $(x'\to v)$-buffer partial embedding.
+Second, it means that if $x,x'\in\Xbuf_i$, by~\ref{PtH:dist} the distance between $x$ and $x'$ is at least ten, so that any given vertex embedding affects at most one of having an $(x\to v)$-buffer-friendly partial embedding and having an $(x'\to v)$-buffer-friendly partial embedding.

-Before we try to estimate the probability of maintaining an $(x\to v)$-buffer partial embedding, we strengthen the conclusion of Claim~\ref{cl:degen:nofill} to cover the `last few vertices' before embedding $y\in N_H(x)$. \begin{fact} For a given $x\in\Xbuf_i$ at distance greater than three from $X^e$ and a fixed $v\in V(x)$, provided that up to time $t$ no vertex has been embedded to a poor vertex (with respect to an $(x\to v)$-buffer partial embedding), for each $y\in N_H(x)$ with $\tau(y)>t$, the following a.a.s.\ hold.
+Before we try to estimate the probability of maintaining an $(x\to v)$-buffer-friendly partial embedding, we strengthen the conclusion of Claim~\ref{cl:degen:nofill} to cover the `last few vertices' before embedding $y\in N_H(x)$. \begin{fact} For a given $x\in\Xbuf_i$ at distance greater than three from $X^e$ and a fixed $v\in V(x)$, provided that up to time $t$ no vertex has been embedded to a poor vertex (with respect to an $(x\to v)$-buffer-friendly partial embedding), for each $y\in N_H(x)$ with $\tau(y)>t$, the following a.a.s.\ hold.

 \end{fact}